minnehack/website/content/_index.md

             <div class="box">
                 <h2>What is MinneHack?</h2>
                 <div>
-                    <p>MinneHack is a hackathon that welcomes hackers from around the country — a 24-hour event where you
+                    <p>MinneHack is a hackathon that welcomes hackers from around the country &mdash; a 24-hour event where you
                         can create, collaborate, and compete to make something amazing!</p>
                 </div>
             </div>